 Master of Applied Kinesiology

-The Master of Applied Kinesiology (MAK) program offers students the opportunity to build the foundation or advance their knowledge in preparation for successful professional careers.
-The MAK degree features three streams, a Coaching Stream non-thesis and course based, an Exercise Stream also non-thesis and course based, and an Applied Research Stream requiring a thesis
+The Master of Applied Kinesiology (MAK) program offers students the opportunity to advance their knowledge, building a strong foundation in preparation for successful professional careers.
+The MAK degree features three streams, an Applied Research Stream requiring a thesis, a Coaching Stream non-thesis and course based, and an Exercise Stream also non-thesis and course based.

 Anticipated Start Date: September 2023.

-The Coaching Stream aims to provide students with knowledge, skills, and abilities to succeed in a range of professional coach and leadership environments in sports.
+The Coaching Stream aims to provide students with knowledge, skills, and abilities to succeed in a range of coach and leadership environments in sports.
 The Coaching Association of Canada offers certification for coaches of entry level, age-group athletes, through to high performance Olympic athletes.
-The coaching professional stream of the MAK provides the opportunity to acquire advanced National Coaching Certification Program (NCCP) credentials, including the Chartered Professional Coach designation, along with their MAK degree.
-Coaches will be immersed in a learning environment with other coaches and coaching experts, and will be engaged in the practices of coaching with opportunities for reflection and further analysis informed by research, all culminating in a comprehensive capping project that integrates their learning.
-This stream features blended delivery with face-to-face and distance education sessions.
-Coaches can complete full-time requirements in two years or pursue part-time studies over several years
+The coaching stream of the MAK provides the opportunity to acquire advanced knowledge and practical experiences that could aid in obtaining National Coaching Certification Program (NCCP) credentials, including the Chartered Professional Coach designation, along with their MAK degree.
+Coaches will be immersed in a learning environment with other coaches and coaching experts and will be engaged in the practice of coaching with opportunities for reflection and further analysis informed by research, all culminating in a comprehensive capping project that integrates their learning.
+This stream features blended delivery with in-person and hybrid sessions.
+Coaches can complete full-time requirements in two years or pursue part-time studies over several years.

-The Exercise Stream provides students with knowledge, skills, and abilities to succeed in professional exercise practice environments across a scope of applications from general health to performance in sport, occupation, and clinical environments across the lifespan.
+The Exercise Stream provides students with knowledge, skills, and abilities to succeed in professional exercise practice environments from general health to performance in sport, occupation, and clinical environments across the lifespan.
 This program builds on the strengths of the Acadia Kinesiology practical community engaged, learning opportunities and includes areas of practice in high performance sport, musculo-skeletal injury prevention and maintenance, chronic disease and aging programs, and children & youth.
 This program meets theoretical and practical competencies required for attaining advanced professional certifications with organizations such as the Canadian Society of Exercise Physiology (CSEP), or for registration with a College of Kinesiology.
-This course based Masters builds on the practical experiences in exercise science and training now provided through the Bachelor of Kinesiology (BKIN) degree.
+This course-based Masters builds on the practical experiences in exercise science and training now provided through the Bachelor of Kinesiology (BKIN) degree.